harvinder-power/breast-cancer-predictor/README.md

 ## Implementation
 This dataset was trained with SKLearn and implemented with Streamlit to provide the front-end web app.

+4 models are implemented to switch between for testing: Random Forest Classifier, Naive Bayesian Classifier, K Nearest Neighbours, and a Decision Tree Classifier.

+**Random Forest Classification gives the best accuracy (~92%)**

 # Disclaimer
 This web app is not suitable as a diagnostic tool and is intended for teaching purposes only.